steenjd/ruby-guide/environment-setup/ubuntu-linux/install-dev-tools.md

 ```

 To force a project to use a specific version of Ruby,
+which is a good practice to ensure consistency across runtime environments,
 create a plain-text file named `.ruby-version` in the project's root folder,
 and use the Ruby version as the sole content of the file, like this:
 ```